 Sarah is co-owner and founder of Darling Yoga.
-She began practicing yoga at the age of 13 with teachers including Emily Darling, Colleen Boveri, Christy Burnette, Patricia Gray, and Kathleen Kastner in Kansas City.
-Sarah has completed a teacher training course with Max Strom and has attended several workshops with master teachers including Max Strom, Jamie Elmer, Christy Burnette, Kim Schwartz, Les Leventhal, Ana Forrest, Bryan Kest, and others.
+She began practicing yoga at the age of 13 with teachers including Emily Darling, Christy Burnette, Patricia Gray, and Kathleen Kastner in Kansas City.
+Sarah has completed the 200-HR RYT program with Christy Burnette as well as a teacher training course with Max Strom and has attended several workshops with master teachers including Max Strom, Jamie Elmer, Christy Burnette, Kim Schwartz, Les Leventhal, Ana Forrest, Bryan Kest, Seane Corne and others.
 Sarah's teaching style reflects these influences and is guided by her personal practice and experience.

 Nancy has long believed in the interconnectedness of body mind and spirit.
 She was a certified fitness instructor for several years before discovering yoga in 2000.
 She credits her mother for introducing her to yoga.
 Nancy has been teaching Yoga in the Kansas City area since 2001.
 Her teaching style is clearly influenced by her training with great Iyengar teachers Aadil Palkhivala, Pauta Tortolano, John Shumacher and Francois Raoult.

 Nancy is registering with Yoga Alliance for her RYT certification.
 She acknowledges Kansas City area yoga teachers Suzette Scholtes and Emily Darling for inspiring her on the path.